Ernie Pyle: Personal life

 Pyle met his future wife, Geraldine Elizabeth "Jerry" Siebolds (August 23, 1899 – November 23, 1945), a native of Minnesota, at a Halloween party in Washington, D.C., in 1923.

 They married in July 1925.
 In the early years of their marriage the couple traveled the country together.
-In Pyle's newspaper columns describing their trips, he often referred to her as "That Girl who rides with me".
+In Pyle's newspaper columns describing their trips, he often referred to her as "That Girl who rides with me."
 In June 1940, Pyle purchased property about 3 mi from downtown Albuquerque, New Mexico, and had a modest, 1,145 ft2 home built on the site.
 The residence served as the couple's home base in the United States for the remainder of their lives.

 Ernie and Jerry Pyle had a tempestuous relationship.
 He often complained of being ill, was a "heavy abuser of alcohol at times," and suffered from bouts of depression, later made worse from the stress of his work as a war correspondent during World War II.
 His wife suffered from alcoholism and periods of mental illness (depression or bipolar disorder).
 She also made several suicide attempts.
 Although the couple divorced on April 14, 1942, they remarried by proxy in March 1943, while Pyle was covering the war in North Africa.
-They had no children.
-Newspapers reported that Jerry Pyle "took the news [of her husband's death] bravely", but her health declined rapidly in the months following his death on April 18, 1945, while he was covering operations of American troops on Ie Shima.
+They did not have any children.
+Newspapers reported that Jerry Pyle "took the news [of her husband's death] bravely," but her health declined rapidly in the months following his death on April 18, 1945, while he was covering operations of American troops on Ie Shima.
 Jerry Pyle died from complications of influenza at Albuquerque, New Mexico, on November 23, 1945.